bndnio/concurrency-mini-problems/README.md

 These are accomplished by synchronizing channels.

-In the un-buffered implementation, the O routine holds until it's recieved two hReady signals from two separate H routines.
+In the un-buffered implementation, the O routine holds until it's received two hReady signals from two separate H routines.
 At this point there are exactly two H routines waiting for the okay from exactly one O routine.